elliot-sawyer/silverstripe-mysql-ssl/docs/en/mysql-setup.md

 ssl-key=/var/lib/mysql/ssl/server-key.pem
 ```

 Copy the CA and client components into a directory readable to you.
 They need to be readable by you, and probably your webserver user.
+The locations should be stored in environment variables, which are listed in the Configuration section of the README.

 ```
 cp /var/lib/mysql/ssl/ca.pem ~/.